phicau/olaFlow_supplementary/README.md

 ## olaIsoFlow

 - Coupling of *isoAdvector* (OpenFOAM 5.0 and v1706-v1712) sharp interface advection method with olaFlow wave boundary conditions.
-- Tutorial case is a basic wave flume in 2D.
+- The tutorial case is a basic wave flume in 2D.
 - More information can be found in: https://sites.google.com/view/olaflowcfd/blog/olaflow-coupling-with-isoadvector

 ## turbulenceMultiphase

-- Library that implements density-aware turbulence models for multiphase modelling.
-This development prevents turbulence buid-up to a large extent in wave simulations with olaFlow/OpenFOAM.
+- Library that implements density-aware turbulence models for multiphase modelling and a stable version of the k-ω SST model.
+These developments prevent turbulence buid-up to a large extent in wave simulations with olaFlow/OpenFOAM.
 - The tutorial case is a basic wave flume in 2D.
+- For further details regarding the implementation see the readme file in the turbulenceMultiphase folder.
 - More information can be found in: https://sites.google.com/view/olaflowcfd/blog/turbulence-models-for-wave-simulations

 The new models are: